[Set in the northernmost reaches of Asgard, as described in Black Wolf: The Binding of Loki.]

 “Yes, I would like that,” Loki said, grinning at her like a lovesick boy.

-The acrid stench of smouldering alarmed Sigyn, who looked up to see Loki’s hands on fire.
+A sudden, acrid stench alarmed Sigyn, who looked up to see Loki’s hands on fire.
 “What are you doing!?”

 The yelling startled Loki, who extinguished his flaming digits and pulled them close to his body.
 “I was trying to burn the pitch off my hands.”